psychospace/psychospace.info/✼ Stories/⊛ Prose/⊛ Sprout.md

 The prydite-yarn had split along Aster's casting glove, exposing pale flesh and splitting the tendon of their thumb wide open.
 The thin blue threads of arcane-conductive material were soaked in cobalt.

-"*Puuka!*" Aster swore, screaming in pain, in Diabolic.
+"*Puuka!*" Aster swore, screaming in pain, in [[Infernal|Diabolic]].
 The word itself resonated across Dinofang's edge.

 On adrenaline alone the prince instinctively placed his right hand over his left, white-knuckling the red sword with both arms, and stood in front of his companion.
 The darkened skeleton bore down towards him, chattering its teeth as though uttering a sinister laugh.